 Every embassy requires that your travel insurance be valid for the entire duration of your intended stay.
 If you apply for a 10-day trip, your policy must cover all 10 days.
 If it expires on day 9, your visa will likely be rejected.

 Schengen visas require insurance with minimum €30,000 coverage valid in all member states.
-But how many days?
 The regulation says: "valid for the entire period of the intended stay."
 However, many experienced travelers add a 15-day buffer.
 Why?

 - Flight delays or cancellations could extend your stay.

-- Visa officers sometimes issue visas with longer validity than requested – they want to see insurance that covers that potential extra time.
+- Visa officers sometimes issue visas with longer validity than requested.

-- Some Schengen states recommend (but don't require) that insurance covers an extra 15 days.
+- Some Schengen states recommend insurance covering an extra 15 days.

 While not mandatory, adding a buffer is a smart precaution.
 Our recommendation: cover your planned dates + 15 days.